GUIDE TO CHOOSING AND

 Let’s deal with the hard issues first.

-FIVE “HARD” ISSUES THAT WILL IMPACT HOW TO HIRE A KEYNOTE SPEAKER.
+FIVE “HARD” ISSUES THAT WILL IMPACT

 The hard issues center on the event: